Anthony Burgess rated The Brothers Karamazov: 4 stars

 Of course there are big events in this book, there is progress in the plot, but it's just something that happens.
 He's not the plot, he's just part of it, trying to make the best of what other people are doing.

 I just enjoy exactly that.
-What happens if some paranormal stuff would really …
+What happens if some paranormal …

 It may sound wrong, but this is just another one of his books, describing mundane tasks, awkward interactions and weird description of sex scenes.
 I don't know why I love this so much, but I do.